-FIGURE 20.1 Apple or Samsung iPhone?
-While the iPhone is readily recognized as an Apple product, many versions (including recently released offerings) have key components made by rival phone-maker, Samsung.
+Figure 20.1 Apple or Samsung iPhone?
+While the iPhone is readily recognized as an Apple product, 26% of the component costs in it come from components made by rival phone-maker, Samsung.
 In international trade, there are often "conflicts" like this as each country or company focuses on what it does best.
-(Credit: modification of "iPhone 4's Retina Display v.s. iPhone 3G" by Yutaka Tsutano/Flickr Creative Commons, CC BY 2.0)
+(Credit: modification of work by Yutaka Tsutano Creative Commons)